Need fast-track to find our Coaches? See: Our Clinics

 - Coaching is still early in the process of professionalization, with nascent certification and training options, while becoming a psychotherapist has extensive educational requirements and professional competencies with statutory and licensing oversight.
 Our coaches are trained in both coaching and psychotherapy standards, and we confidently maintain the highest integrity of both fields’ strengths and distinctiveness.

 Whether coaching or psychotherapy, our doctors always bring their fundamental commitments to promoting their clients’ authenticity and integrity through person-centered, meaning-centered interventions.
 Clients who are unsure if they wish to engage in coaching or psychotherapy are invited to call and speak confidentially with our executive assistants about these options.
-At times, clients will have an initial evaluation with either Dr. Tansey or Dr. Cartaya, and make the decision with the doctors’ help as to whether coaching or psychotherapy is more appropriate to the area of focus.
 Call us at 319.338.5190.